 Who does Butch Harmon coach?

 Butch Harmon is a well-known personality to British golf fans.
-His role as a Sky Sports pundit means that we are regularly exposed to a man we know has coached many top players.
+His role as a Sky Sports pundit means that we are regularly exposed to a man we know has coached many top players including perhaps the greatest of all time – Tiger Woods.
 In this piece, we wanted to answer the simple question, who does Butch Harmon coach?

 The most high profile player coached by Harmon is, of course Tiger Woods.
 The two worked together between 1993 and 2004 with Harmon helping to guide Woods through his earliest days as a professional.
 With Tiger bombing drives and winning tournaments in equal measure, Harmon’s stock within the game quickly grew.
 However, the two parted ways as Woods felt that Harmon’s personality and growing fame were distracting the relationship.